 Vitamin C also has activity against free radicals and can help lighten dark spots and improve skin texture.
 One Love Organics Vitamin C Moisturizing Facial Serum ($75) uses a stable form of vitamin C to keep the vitamin in its most active, beneficial state.
 Both vitamins A and C increase sensitivity to the sun and can have diminished efficacy when exposed to sunlight, so remember to exercise caution here and always slather up with your SPF!

-Finally, vitamin E, which is essentially a collection of 8 tocopherols and tocotrienols, has been shown to limit oxidative damage.
+Finally, vitamin E, which is essentially a collection of 8 tocopherols and tocotrienols, has been shown to limit oxidative damage3.
 This is brilliant for application on the skin, as well as in the skin care product itself, where it helps prevent rancidity and oxidation.
 And what's more, it’s easy to find—you can buy vitamin E oil straight at natural health stores or cut open the vitamin E gel caps to use that oil directly.
 Try BlueBonnet Vitamin E 400 IU Mixed Softgels ($24.40).

 Dr. Sarah Villafranco spent ten years as an emergency physician.
 After a decade, she felt frustrated at the lack of emphasis on simple solutions to health issues, like nutrition, exercise, and stress management.
 After losing her mom to pancreatic cancer at age 64, Sarah took some time off to reevaluate things.
 She took a class making soap, and fell in love not only with soapmaking, but also with the way her skin felt after using handmade soap.
 She became obsessed with natural skincare, and locked herself in a room for two years (not really, but almost), studying and teaching herself how to make products.
 She launched Osmia in 2012 to help people find simple solutions to skin issues like acne, eczema, and dermatitis.